In the name of Allah, the Most Gracious, the Most Merciful.

 The version of Pocket Expense which is having vulnerable security is the 4.5.1 version.
 Here are the conditions that allow the Attacker to read the Passcode from Pocket Expense:

 - iDevice isn’t need to be in standby condition.
-In other words, this gap can also being used even the iDevice is in locked condition with the Passcode for that iDevice itself.
+In other words, this gap can also being used even the iDevice is in locked condition with the Passcode for that iDevice itself (as long the device is trusted by the Desktop OS that we would like to use).

 - Writer tries it in Pocket Expense for iPhone and iPad with 6.1.3 and 7.1.1. iOS version.